 “The Avatar And The Fire Lord” is one of the most popular and well-known best avatar episodes in Avatar’s history.
 It shows the pivotal moment in which the founder of the Air Nation, Ozai, was defeated and his brother Iroh took up his place as Fire Lord.

-The Avatar and the Fire Lord is a television show on Nickelodeon that first aired on November 16, 2009, and the latest episode was first aired on November 12, 2018.
+The Avatar and the Fire Lord is a television show on Nickelodeon that first aired on November 16, 2009.
+The latest episode was first aired on November 12, 2018.

 This episode focuses on the idea of duality and how we can be both an instrument of good and evil.